Eusociality: In hymenopterans

 Beside corbiculate bees, eusociality is documented within Apidae in xylocopine bees, where only simple colonies containing one or two "worker" females have been documented in the tribes Xylocopini and Ceratinini, though some members of Allodapini have larger eusocial colonies.
 Similarly, in the Colletidae, there is only one species reported to exhibit any form of social behavior; occasional nests of the species Amphylaeus morosus contain a female and a "guard" (a sister or daughter of the female that founded the nest), creating very small social colonies, where both females are capable of reproduction though only the foundress female appears to lay eggs.
 In Halictidae (sweat bees), by contrast, eusociality is well-documented in hundreds of species, primarily in the genera Halictus and Lasioglossum.
 In Lasioglossum aeneiventre, a halictid bee from Central America, nests may be headed by more than one female; such nests have more cells, and the number of active cells per female is correlated with the number of females in the nest, implying that having more females leads to more efficient building and provisioning of cells.
-In several species with only one queen, such as Lasioglossum malachurum in Europe, or Halictus rubicundus in North America, the degree of eusociality depends on the clime in which the species is found - they are solitary in colder climates and social in warmer climates.
+In several species with only one queen, such as Lasioglossum malachurum in Europe, or Halictus rubicundus in North America, the degree of eusociality depends on the climatic zone in which the species is found - they are solitary in colder climates and social in warmer climates.